A BRIEF HISTORY OF THE TOWER OF LONDON

 The Tower of London is, of course, famous for its many executions.
 Several took place during the 16th century.
 One of Henry VIII's first acts was to arrest his father's tax collectors Edmund Dudley and Sir Richard Simpson.
 Both were held in the Tower and later executed.
 In 1535 Bishop Fisher and a man named Thomas More met the same fate.
 Anne Boleyn followed them in 1536.
 Thomas Cromwell was sent to the Tower and executed in 1540.
 Then in 1542 another of Henry's wives, Catherine Howard was beheaded.

 Meanwhile in the early 16th century the Tower's defenses were refurbished and designed to hold guns.
 Furthermore the Queens House was built in the 1530s.

 The Chapel of St Peter ad Vincula (which means St Peter in chains in Latin) was rebuilt by Henry VIII in 1520.

 In February 1554 Mary suspected he half-sister Elizabeth was involved in a rebellion and imprisoned her in the Tower of London.
 However Elizabeth was released in May 1554.

 In 1603 Sir Walter Raleigh was convicted of treason and sent to the Tower.
 He was held there for 13 years.
-Raleigh used the time to write a History of the World.
-He also experimented with chemistry.
 However in 1616 he was released because the king wanted him to lead an expedition to South America.
-The expedition was not a success and in 1617 Walter Raleigh was rearrested and sent back to the Tower.
-He was beheaded on 29th October 1618.
+The expedition was not a success and in 1617 Walter Raleigh was sent back to the Tower.
+He was executed on 29th October 1618.

 Charles II (1660-1685) strengthened the Tower's fortifications.
 Furthermore New Armouries was built in 1663-1664.